shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 But

-If we need to wait for something in our javascript code for getting something from web api then the Event Loop comes in to pictures.
+If we need to wait for something `Asynchronus Code` in our javascript code for getting something from web api then the Event Loop comes in to pictures.

 **Concepts :-**